alfredzou/alfredzou.github.io/_portfolio/COVID-19.md

 * Find the code [here](https://github.com/alfredzou/COVID-19-Dashboard)

 ### Introduction
 Amidst the COVID-19 global pandemic, I wanted to create a Tableau dashboard to help visualise and compare the responses between countries.
 Specifically, I wanted to recreate the popular **flatten the curve** image for each country, but with actual data.
-Below I have provide some social commentary on my thoughts regarding COVID-19.
+Below I have provided some social commentary on my thoughts regarding COVID-19.

 <img src="/user_images/COVID-19.png"/>